-A simple and delicious apple cinnamon loaf, filled and topped with a brown sugar and cinnamon streusel and lots of fresh chopped apple.
+A simple and delicious apple cinnamon bread, filled and topped with a brown sugar and cinnamon streusel and lots of chopped fresh chopped apple.

-This Cinnamon Apple Loaf is a simply lovely loaf, full of warming spices, pleasantly sweet and with lots of apple.
+This apple cinnamon bread is a simply lovely loaf, full of warm spices, pleasantly sweet and with lots of apple pieces.
 The plentiful brown sugar and cinnamon streusel runs through the middle of this loaf, as well as being used for a crunchy topping.

 This apple bread is a great one to have on the counter, as it can be enjoyed any time of day.